- Location: Duluth, MN & Superior, WI

 In 1964, their last year solely as a Detroit affiliate, Duluth-Superior's prominent nanes were John Hiller (10-13, 3.45) and Rooker (3-4, 5.29; .227 with 10 HR and 40 RBI).
 Andy Kosco hit .346 with 28 HR and 97 RBI and won the Triple Crown but split the season with the Bismarck-Mandan Pards.

 The Dukes were fed players by both Detroit and the Chicago Cubs as a co-op in 1965.
 As is often the case with co-op teams, neither team sent their top prospects, though Chris Barkulis (.335) led the league in average.
+Future author George Gmelch began his pro career with the Dukes that year and chronicled his time there in his memoir, Playing with Tigers.

 In 1966, the Dukes went 29-36, 4th in the six-team league; they were now a Cubs affiliate fully, managed by LaVern Grace.
 They were outscored 325-307.
 Earl Lombardo led league second baseman with a .958 fielding percentage and hit .291/~.356/.473.
 He was 4th in average and tied for fourth in home runs.
 He also stole 14 bases in 16 tries.